lovepigeons/Entity4j/README.md

 }
 ```

-Then select specific columns and map them to your DTO:
+Then select specific columns and map them to your DTO.
+If it does not map to the correct column, you can explicitly set which column to map by using fluent mapping on the entity, or using ``@Column(name='user_id')`` above the field.

 ```java
 List<UserSummaryDto> summaries = ctx.from(User.class)